Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

 If the changes of coordinates of an affine structure lie within the group of translations~$\{z\mapsto z+b\}$, the affine structure is said to be a \emph{translation structure}.
-On a complex curve, translation structures are in correspondence to holomorphic and nowhere vanishing holomorphic vector fields: the charts of a translation structure are given by the local integrals of the time form of the corresponding vector field.
+On a complex curve, translation structures are in correspondence with nowhere-vanishing holomorphic vector fields.
+If a curve~$C$ has a nowhere-vanishing vector field~$X$ with time form~$\omega$, the charts of a translation structure are locally given by the primitives of~$\omega$ (the developing map of the translation structure induced by~$X$ is given by the integration of~$\omega$ along paths).
+Reciprocally, on a curve~$C$ endowed with a translation structure, the pull backs of the vector field~$\indel{z}$ on~$\mathbf{C}$ under the charts of the translation structure give a well-defined nowhere-vanishing vector field on~$C$.

-An affine structure on a curve~$C$ is said to be \emph{uniformizable} if~$C$ is affinely equivalent to the quotient of an open subset of~$\mathbf{C}$ by a group of affine transformations.
-In a curve endowed with a vector field, \emph{the induced affine structure is uniformizable if and only if the vector field admits a maximal solution}.
+An affine structure on a curve~$C$ is said to be \emph{uniformizable} if~$C$ is affinely equivalent to the quotient of an open subset of~$\mathbf{C}$ under the action of a group of affine transformations (with the affine structure inherited from the tautological affine structure of~$\mathbf{C}$).

+In a curve endowed with a nowhere-vanishing holomorphic vector field, \emph{the induced affine structure is uniformizable if and only if the vector field admits a univalent maximal solution}.
+Let us sketch a proof of this fact.
+If~$C$ is a curve endowed with an affine structure, the only obstruction for this structure to be uniformizable is the existence of an open path~$\gamma:[0,1]\to C$, $\gamma(0)\neq \gamma(1)$, such that the developing map of the affine structure along the image of~$\gamma$ maps the endpoints of~$\gamma$ to the same point.
+If~$C$ has a nowhere-vanishing vector field~$X$ with time form~$\omega$ and~$X$ does not have a univalent maximal solution, there exists an open path~$\gamma:[0,1]\to C$ such that~$\int_\gamma \omega=0$, which, by the previous arguments, prevents the affine structure from being uniformizable.

-Given two affine structures in a disk~$\Delta$ with corresponding coordinate charts~$g_i:\Delta\to \mathbf{C}$, $i=1,2$, for the map~$h=g_2\circ g_1^{-1}$, the differential depends only on the affine structures (and not on the coordinate charts).
-It vanishes if and only if~$g_1$ and~$g_2$ define the same affine structure.
-It measures the difference of the affine structures.
-Reciprocally, given a holomorphic form~$\eta$ and an affine structure with on~$\Delta$, there is another affine structure such that the difference with the original one is~$\eta$.
+Given two affine structures on a disk~$\Delta$ with corresponding coordinate charts~$g_i:\Delta\to \mathbf{C}$, $i=1,2$, for~$h=g_2\circ g_1^{-1}$, the one-form given by the pullback of by~$g_1$ depends only on the affine structures (and not on the particular coordinate charts).
+It vanishes if and only if~$g_1$ and~$g_2$ define the same affine structure, thus measuring the difference of the affine structures.
+Reciprocally, given a holomorphic one-form~$\eta$ and an affine structure on~$\Delta$, there is a second affine structure on~$\Delta$ such that the difference with the original one is~$\eta$.